 I love love.
 Who doesn’t?
 I dream easily of romantic scenarios.
 Conversations and canoodling for hours.
 Nights of Lights in the city, simple bedrooms in country farmhouses.
 I’m most definitely a hopeful romantic.

 I both get lost and feel at home in love songs.

 The Space Between

 That’s something I worry about — keeping up with the other person’s affection.
-What if they text, call or write me ten times a day?
+What if they text, call, or write to me ten times a day?
 Do I have to reciprocate the same amount?
 Will that become old and exhausting?
 Another reason to be discriminating when dating.

 Solitude an Option?

 If we are going to put ourselves out there it has to be good.
 Better than solitude.
 Solitude is always an option for introverts.
-We use time to ourselves to renew.
-Of course, during solitude it is completely possible that romantic daydreams surface sending us out again to find something very very good.
+We use the time for ourselves to renew.
+Of course, during solitude, it is completely possible that romantic daydreams surface sending us out again to find something very very good.

 What kind of lover feeds you rather than drains you?
 Have you been fortunate enough to experience energizing love?
 Are you in an expansive relationship now?